tulane-cmps6730/sp2025-qa/README.md

     ```
   - Simply change "AddSent" to "AddOneSent" to evaluate on the alternative adversarial dataset

+- **bow_benchmark.py**: Simple baseline implementation using TF-IDF and cosine similarity
+  - Provides benchmark metrics for comparison with transformer models

+- **inference.py**: Script for using trained models to answer questions
+  - Enables easy use of the trained models for inference tasks

 - **FinalModels/**: Trained model checkpoints (available through GitHub Releases)
   - Optimized model weights for each architecture